 I stopped by George's Landing and watched the sunset and then made my way back to Marshfield.

 The week was pretty much done and I had to make my way back to Texas.
-I said my last goodbyes, including to Jordy and then hit the road.
+I said my last goodbyes, including the Jordy and then hit the road.

 I had made it to the last rest stop in Missouri and I figured I'd sleep for the night.
 The next day would be a bunch more driving.